The Space of Strictly-convex Real-projective structures on a closed manifold

-It follows from (\ref{noinvt}) that the holonomy of a strictly-convex structure determines a projective manifold up to projective isomorphism.
-The Open Theorem is due to Koszul \cite{Kos1}, \cite{Kos2}.
-Our proof is distilled from his, and proceeds by showing that $M$ is properly-convex if and only if there is a projective $(n+1)$-manifold $N\cong M\times I$ with $M$ as one, flat, boundary component, and the other boundary component, $S$, is convex, and triangulated so that adjacent $n$-simplices are never coplanar.
+It follows from (\ref{unique}) that the holonomy of a strictly convex structure uniquely determines a projective manifold up to projective isomorphism.
+The Open Theorem is due to Koszul~\cite{Kos1, Kos2}.
+Our proof is distilled from his.
+There is an affine manifold that is the tautological line bundle over a projective manifold, $M$.
+Then $M$ is properly convex if and only if there is an outwards-convex section of this bundle such that every connected flat subset of the section is contained in a simplex.
 This type of convexity is easily shown to be preserved by small deformations.

-The Closed Theorem is due to Choi and Goldman \cite{CW2} when $n=2$, to Kim \cite{Kim} when $n=3$, and to Benoist \cite{Ben5} in general.
-Our proof is based on a geometric argument called {\em the box estimate} (\ref{boxestimate}).
-This might be viewed as related to Benzecri's compactness theorem \cite{Benz} for a properly-convex domain $\Omega$, but pertaining to $\Aut(\Omega)$.
+The Closed Theorem when $n=2$ is due to Choi and Goldman~\cite{CW2, MR2170138}, to Kim~\cite{Kim} when $n=3$, and to Benoist~\cite{Ben5} in general.
+Our proof is new, and based on a geometric argument called {\em the box estimate} (\ref{boxestimate}).
+Given a sequence of strictly convex projective structures whose holonomies converge, the associated domains might degenerate.
+Benzecri's compactness theorem \cite{Benz} implies one may apply projective transformations so that the domains converge to a properly convex domain, but then the holonomies might diverge.
+The box estimate implies that if one chooses the conjugacies carefully, then the holonomies also converge.
+This involves an elementary geometric fact (\ref{centerexists}) about an analogue of centroids for subsets of the sphere.

-The Clopen Theorem follows from the Open Theorem and the fact, due to Benoist, that a properly-convex manifold that is homeomorphic to a strictly convex manifold is also strictly-convex (\ref{stricthomeo}).
-We have made an effort to make the paper self-contained by including proofs of all the background needed in sections {\ref{background} and \ref{sec:cones}.
+The Clopen Theorem follows from the Open Theorem and the fact, due to Benoist, that a properly convex manifold that is homeomorphic to a strictly convex manifold is also strictly convex (\ref{stricthomeo}).
+We have made an effort to make the paper self-contained by including proofs of all the foundational results needed in \Cref{background,sec:cones}.
 We have endeavoured to simplify these proofs as much as possible.
 See \cite{MR2464391} for an excellent survey.

-There are extensions of the Open and Closed Theorems when $M$ is the interior of a compact manifold with boundary, see \cite{CLT2}, \cite{CT1}, \cite{CT2}.
-Indeed, the techniques in this paper were developed to handle this more general situation for which the pre-existing techniques do not suffice.
+There are extensions of the Open and Closed Theorems when $M$ is the interior of a compact manifold with boundary, see \cite{CLT2} and forthcoming work.
+Indeed, the techniques in this paper were developed to handle this more general situation for which the pre-existing methods do not suffice.
 But it seems useful to present some of the main ideas in the simplest setting.
-We have liberally borrowed from \cite{CT2}.